Informatiesystemen/Informatiesystemen/project_s4549775.md

 In this case we do not need to specify $\phi$ explicitly, because only one of the two possible matchings makes sense from a semantic point of view.
 The matching $\{(p_3, p_3), (p_4, p_4)\}$ would mean $\pi_\tau(\xi(\tau)) =_\phi \pi_\tau(\xi(\tau))$, which is a tautology, and therefore does not add to the semantics, so we can infer $\phi = \{(p_3, p_4), (p_4, p_3)\}$.

+Now imagine that bol.com adds a feature, that allows you to block other accounts.
+This forbids the account you blocked from interacting with you on bol.com, by sending you messages, offering products to you, and similar.
+It does not make sense to block an account you are friends with, so the two groups of accounts you are friends with, and that you blocked should be distinct.
+We can use another set constraint to express this, namely the exclusion constraint.

 # Evaluation

 ## Week 1